 Institutions matter.
 And they should matter especially to the sovereignty fanatics who want to return power from Brussels to those same institutions.

 “The Brexiters demand that Britain should leave the EU so that sovereignty is returned to the British people,” the Financial Times writes.
-“Yet they lose no opportunity to attack the credibility of the very public institutions which would exercise that sovereignty should the UK depart.”
+“Yet they lose no opportunity to attack the credibility of the very public institutions which would exercise that sovereignty should the United Kingdom depart.”

 It makes no sense and it should stop.